leightonwilliams46-prog/predictive-analytics-qa-medical-devices/README.md

 - The ability to evaluate technology through a regulatory, QA‑focused lens

 This repository complements my technical projects and supports my long‑term development in regulated analytics, digital quality systems, and Quality 4.0.

 ---

+## 🚀 Opportunities for Future Development

+Create conceptual diagrams for workflows, data pipelines and ethical frameworks Add a practical demo notebook showing a small ML experiment Build a comparison table of ML methods for QA
+Add a regulatory mapping section (ISO 13485, FDA CFR 820, MDR) Expand into Digital Twins and XAI (links to your other repo)

+---

+## ✅ Conclusion
+This literature review demonstrates how predictive analytics and machine learning can enhance quality assurance processes in medical devices by enabling earlier defect detection, improving reliability and supporting more proactive decision‑making.
+While opportunities are significant, successful adoption requires strong data‑quality foundations, robust validation, ethical oversight and alignment with regulatory expectations.

+---